 Is personal growth central to who you are?
 Are you drawn to abstract psychological concepts, such as transcendence and the ''shadow self?''
 Do you function well overall, but struggle with internal challenges that feel like part of life, rather than issues you can ''get past?

-Are you functioning well despite trauma history, and feeling able to shift your suffering into a deeper perspective on reality?
+Are you functioning well despite trauma history, and feeling able to shift your suffering into a growth mindset?

 Are you progressing spiritually, but also dealing with related challenges that others in your life don’t seem to understand?
 Are you experiencing a crisis of faith, period of questioning, or feeling of overwhelm or isolation as your beliefs shift or feel tested?

 Are you doing well in addiction recovery, but looking for a therapist who understands the nuances of your 12 Step or other spirituality-based approach?
 Are you open to 12 Step, but struggling to identify exactly what ''Higher Power'' means to you?
-Do you value aspects of the 12 Step model, but struggle with ways it doesn't seem to align with the chronic disease model of addiction?
+Do you value aspects of the 12 Step model, but struggle with religious interpretations, or ways it doesn't align with the chronic disease model of addiction?

 Are you struggling to integrate an experience with psilocybin, ayahuasca, LSD, or another mind-altering substance, whether recreational or spiritual in nature?
-Do you need help adjusting to shifts in perspective, or new aspects of self-awareness?
+Have you been hoping to find a safe, supported, and nearby opportunity for growth in this way?

-Contrary to the stereotype lingering from Freudian-era psychoanalysis (lying on a couch with a ''shrink'' digging at the recesses of your mind), most modern counseling typically focuses on developing practical solutions to readily identified problems, such as developing coping skills to get through panic attacks.
-However, you may actually be looking for a deeper view of psychology.
+Contrary to the stereotype lingering from Freudian-era psychoanalysis (lying on a couch with a ''shrink'' digging at the recesses of your mind), most modern counseling typically focuses on developing practical solutions to readily identified problems, such as developing coping skills.
+However, you may actually be looking for that more classic, deeper view of psychology.
 You may be motivated to better understand the hazier recesses of your mind, or fascinated by it.
 You may be accustomed to periodic angst or melancholy about purpose and meaning, or you may want to understand why you end up in self-sabotage when consciously trying to do better.

 You may feel connected to what is beyond the routine and the tangible, even despite great hardship, but struggle to find the right outlet to discuss your perspective or translate your intentions into change.